 The pledges and guarantees backing the loans and advances shall be reported by type of pledges: mortgage loans and other collateralised loans, and by financial guarantees.
 The loans and advances shall be broken down by counterparties.

-In Template 13.1, the “maximum amount of the collateral or guarantee that can be considered” shall be reported.
+In template 13.1, the “maximum amount of the collateral or guarantee that can be considered” shall be reported.
 The sum of the amounts of a financial guarantee and/or collateral shown in the related columns of template 13.1 shall not exceed the carrying amount of the related loan.

 For reporting loans and advances according to the type of pledge the following definitions shall be used: